Here we share our types of door locks guide including its major parts, different types, and how to measure for a door knob lock.

 Hand Levers

-In most cases, a standard rim latch is attached on the sliding glass door while a strike plate is found on the other end.
+In most cases, a standard rim latch is attached to the sliding glass door while a strike plate is found on the other end.
 When these components meet, the locking mechanism can be engaged.

 Barrel Bolt